FIRST-Tech-Challenge/ftcdocs/docs/source/game_specific_resources/field_coordinate_system/field-coordinate-system.rst

 ^^^^^^

-The 0,0,0 origin of the *FIRST* Tech Challenge coordinate system is the point in the center of the Field, equidistant from all 4 perimeter walls (where the four center tiles meet).
+The 0,0,0 origin of the *FIRST* Tech Challenge coordinate system is the point in the center of the field, equidistant from all 4 perimeter walls (where the four center tiles meet).
 The origin point rests on the top surface of the floor mat.